kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

     $ cat /sys/class/gpio/gpiochip239/base
     239

-For example, to control the GPIO 0 on AP Bridge 2, you have to control the GPIO 239 on Linux.
+For example, to control the GPIO 0 on APBridge 2, you have to control the GPIO 239 on Linux.

 ##### Export / Unexport a GPIO
 The first thing to do is export the gpio to use.